newjersey/innovation.nj.gov/content/about.md

 The Office of Innovation works collaboratively with government, academic, non-profit, and private sector institutions to drive innovation in the Garden State and improve the design and delivery of policies and services to the state's residents, businesses, and institutions.

 <a class="usa-button" href="/projects/">See Our Work</a>

+## Who We Are

+Our team consists of professionals with backgrounds in technology, design, data, advertising, content, and policy.
+Collectively, our professionals come from diverse public and private sector backgrounds, with experience working for the White House, Fortune 50 companies, consulting firms, tech startups, civil society organizations, community-based organizations, and more.

+<a class="usa-button" href="/about/team/our-team/">See Our Team</a>